Get the latest from TODAY

 Unequal pupil size can be a sign of serious problems.
-“It could be nothing or it could be an aneurysm, a tumor, a brain infection or a sign of a stroke,” says Taylor.
+“It could be nothing or it could be an aneurysm, a tumor, a brain infection or a sign of a stroke,” said Taylor.
 “The point is to get in so we can figure it out.”

 5. Eye pain

 Your eyes should never hurt, so any pain should be taken seriously.